Radiological Scanner

 • Radical or curative treatment: In radical therapy, the purpose of treatment is to destroy the tumor and cure the patient.

-• Palliative medical treatment: The purpose of palliative care is primarily to reduce disease-induced tumor signs (pain relief, tumor-related bleeding), even though we know the disease is no longer curable.
-The essential purpose of palliative care is primarily to allow patients to live as long as possible with a good quality of life, even though the cancer cannot be destroyed.
+• Palliative medical treatment: The purpose of palliative care is mainly to reduce the signs of the tumor induced by the disease (pain relief, tumor-related bleeding), even though we know that the disease is no longer curable.
+The essential purpose of palliative care is primarily to allow patients to live as long as possible and with a good quality of life, although the cancer cannot be destroyed.

-• Preoperative Treatment: The purpose of preoperative irradiation is to irradiate with the goal of shrinking the tumor before the actual surgery.
+• Preoperative treatment: The purpose of preoperative irradiation is to irradiate with the goal of shrinking the tumor before the surgery itself.

-Brachytherapy is a type of radiotherapy treatment in which the tumor receives radiation by direct contact with the radioactive source.
-This technique is also known by the name of Curietherapy.
+Brachytherapy is a type of radiotherapy treatment in which the tumor receives radiation through direct contact with the radioactive source.
+This technique is also known by the name Curieterapia.

 There are three brachytherapy treatment options: